The internal languages of univalent categories: Introduction

 However, Seely's proof suffers from a defect caused by a divergence between category theory, where one generally works up to isomorphism, and type theory, where one typically requires strict equalities of types.
 In a locally Cartesian closed category, Seely interprets \textbf{substitution as pullback}.
 However, since pullbacks are only determined up to isomorphism, substitution rules only hold up to isomorphism in the model.
 As a consequence, not every rule of type theory is validated in that model, because subsitution rules are required to hold up to strict equality.

-\citeauthor{hofmann:1994}~(\citeyear{hofmann:1994}) rectified Seely's interpretation of type theory in locally Cartesian closed categories using ideas from \citeauthor{benabou:1985}~(\citeyear{benabou:1985}).
+Hofmann~\cite{hofmann:1994} rectified Seely's interpretation of type theory in locally Cartesian closed categories using ideas from B\'enabou~\cite{benabou:1985}.
 To understand these ideas, we phrase them in terms of fibrations and \textbf{split fibrations}.
 We can see the general picture as follows: fibrations give us a notion of context and dependent type together with a substitution operation on types that is determined up to isomorphism.
-Split fibrations are those fibrations for which the substitution laws actually hold up to equality, and thus we need them to soundly interpret Martin-L\"of type theory.
+Split fibrations are those fibrations for which the substitution laws actually hold up to equality.
+We can soundly interpret Martin-L\"of type theory using split fibrations, because substitution laws in type theory are required as equalities.
 The main idea behind the rectification is thus to replace a fibration by an equivalent split fibration, which is possible in general \cite[Corollary 5.2.5]{jacobs:2001}.

 Since we replace fibrations by split fibrations that only are equivalent, we lose the equivalence of categories that Seely originally stated.
 This is because equivalences of categories require that going back and forth gives you something isomorphic to the input, but, due to the replacement, we only get something that is adjoint equivalent, which is weaker.
-To recover the internal language theorem, \citeauthor{clairambault:2014}~(\citeyear{clairambault:2014}) phrased it as a biequivalence between 2-categories instead.
+To recover the internal language theorem, Clairambault and Dybjer~\cite{clairambault:2014} phrased it as a biequivalence between 2-categories instead.
 As such, we can view Martin-L\"of type theory as the \textbf{internal language up to isomorphism} of locally Cartesian closed categories.